 In addition to funding, grantees will receive year-round support from TFI, including one-on-one guidance and consultation, helping each film to reach completion, enter the marketplace and find the broadest possible audience.

-In 2017, the Gucci Tribeca Documentary Fund provided awards to eight projects totaling $150,000 in funds and services.
+In 2017, the Gucci Tribeca Documentary Fund with support from the Oath Foundation provided awards to eight projects totaling $150,000 in funds and services.
 The grantees were selected by a jury comprised of: producer Jannat Gargi, Head of Feature Documentaries and Distribution at Vulcan Productions; Ryan Harrington, Hot Docs Acting Director of Industry Programs; Yasmeen Hassan, Global Executive Director, Equality Now; actress Freida Pinto; and filmmaker Morgan Spurlock (SUPER SIZE ME, 7 DEADLY SINS, CONFESSIONS OF A SUPERHERO).

 The 2017 grantees showcase a diverse set of themes, including: the global fight against ISIS; government surveillance in an Arab-American community in Chicago; breaking the class ceiling within Hasidic communities in Brooklyn; and combating drug addiction in Afghanistan.

-The Gucci Tribeca Documentary Fund seeks feature-length documentaries that are in production or post-production with intended premiere exhibition in late 2018 or 2019.
+The Gucci Tribeca Documentary Fund, with support from the Oath Foundation seeks feature-length documentaries that are in production or post-production with intended premiere exhibition in late 2018 or 2019.

 Eligible films highlight the most critical, important stories affecting the world we live in today told in a humanizing, illuminating way.
 We are looking for films which challenge the status quo, not just as it pertains to subject matter, but also in form.
 Films should be able to exist on multiple distribution platforms and should resonate with a wide audience.